Alexis-Marion/Bioluminescence-Diversification-Sharks/README.md

 `used script (assess_run_convergence.py; plot_ess.r; run_convergence.sh)`

-<p align="justify"> PyRate is a Bayesian program, thus we will consider that a PyRate run is finished when it achieves convergence.
+<p align="justify"> PyRate is a Bayesian program, thus, we will consider that a PyRate run is finished when it achieves convergence.
 A popular metric to evaluate convergence is the ESS (effective sample size), and it is generally considered that when its number is above 200, convergence is achieved.
 Thus, we assessed convergence on all runs using the "assess_run_convergence.py" script.
 Furthermore, this script gives additional useful metrics on the run, such as the origination age, extinction age (if including solely extinct taxa), and the proportion of Ts and Te, with ESS above 200.
 We also provided a graphical output that can be executed using "plot_ess.r".
 These two scripts can be run sequentially using the "run_convergence.sh" script.

 ### 1.4 Plotting PyRate results